ptayamora/W3C_Final_Project/README.md

     - Delete: Admins are also able to delete a person's record, so that they will not have any copy of anyone's personal information.
 This action is irreversible, however.

 *It must be noted that the log-in function for both sides is not as secure as session was not used.
 Both must still log-in for access.

-Record CREATION:
-  - through the registration

-Record UPDATE/EDIT:
-  - through the log-in page designated for the admin; if no account has been made, a link is provided and will redirect to a registration page for the admin

-Record DELETION:
-  - through the admin, must log-in

-Record VIEWING:
-  - can be done through the link provided to the customer and admin